Girrajjangid/JU-library-App/README.md

 # JU Library
-## Introuction
+## Introduction

-**JU Library** is a mobile phone application, for attendance management in the JECRC University's library, to keep the data in a digitalised format, rather than in a physical register.
+**JU Library** is a mobile phone application of android, for attendance management in the JECRC University's library, to keep the data in a digitalised format, rather than in a physical register.

 In this I will provide a QR code, which will be scanned on the app, that'll reside in student's mobile phone.